Abbey-Chapman/River_Avon/README.md

 Stratford-upon-Avon was chosen as a town of interest, in regards to the investigation of flooding, due to the local knowledge of the author.
 A plaque erected next to the River Avon in Stratford-upon-Avon, nearby to the Royal Shakespear Company's main building, displays the vast heights the river has reached in the past, thereby heavily implying a historical problem with flooding within the town.
 ![Stratford-Flooding-Plaque](Stratford-Flooding-Plaque.png)

-*Plaque depicting historic flood heights in Stratford-upon-Avon.
-The original source for this photo is http://www.stratford-herald.com/83343-updated-river-avon-remains-on-flood-alert-as-water-levels-fall.html*
+*Plaque depicting historic flood heights in Stratford-upon-Avon - http://www.stratford-herald.com/83343-updated-river-avon-remains-on-flood-alert-as-water-levels-fall.html*

 ![Stratford-Long_Time_Graph](Stratford-Long_Time_Graph.png)